Canon EOS 80D Review

 One of the best things about the Canon EOS 80D is its Live View mode and the faster autofocus, which is now usable.

-Even though it’s not as fast as the other mirrorless cameras, it still works just fine than the 70D.
-Moreover, the swiftness stays intact with the different third-party lenses, not just Canon’s STM models.
+Although it’s not as fast as the other mirrorless cameras, it works just fine compared to the 70D.
+Moreover, the swiftness stays intact with different third-party lenses, not just Canon’s STM models.

-On the other hand, the Servo AI focus, one of Canon’s continuous autofocus, also performs well while delivering adequate numbers of in-focus shots out of every burst and f/8.
+On the other hand, Canon’s Servo AI focus, one of Canon’s continuous autofocus systems, also performs well and delivers adequate numbers of in-focus shots out of every burst and f/8.

-Even though there isn’t any significant change in the continuous frame rate, the raw burst has increased to 21 shots from 17.
+Although the continuous frame rate has remained unchanged, the raw burst has increased to 21 shots from 17.

 The continuous AF also functions smoothly while shooting the video.
 The Canon EOS 80D is quite good in the 9-point zone focus, but just like the other cameras, it doesn’t come good in selecting the proper focus points when you allow it to choose from a full range of 45 points.